Uptown Charlotte: Hotels

 Uptown needs more hotel rooms within walking distance from the Convention Center to attract more world class events.
+Also, a lack of hotel rooms is what NFL Commissioner Roger Goodell cited as what is keeping Charlotte from hosting a Super Bowl.
 Charlotte's current hotel rooms count is fewer than its competitors for conventions.

 One step the city is taking to change this a land swap with developer Millennium Venture Capital.
 The city will give MVC 1.9 acres of its property at 501 S. Caldwell St. in exchange for 0.7 acres at 401 S College, which is located next to the Charlotte Convention Center.
 MVC closed on this 2.3 acre lot on December 16, 2022.
 The land may be used for a convention center hotel of 800 to 1,000 rooms.
 However, the city is unwilling to offer any public incentive for the hotel.